MetsysLlifer/NEWRPG/README.md

 **Version 2.1**

-Welcome to NEWRPG, a top-down 2D sandbox RPG where your creativity is your most powerful weapon.
-Dive into a dynamic, physics-based world, and craft powerful, custom spells to shape your environment and vanquish your foes.
+Welcome to NEWRPG, a top-down 2D physics-based RPG featuring dynamic entity interactions and emergent gameplay.

+## ⚠️ Major Update Notice

+**This version represents a complete reimagining of the game.** Due to significant limitations in the old game's physics system and spell mechanics, we've rebuilt the project from the ground up with a new world and streamlined gameplay architecture.
+The previous magic system has been removed to focus on core physics interactions and a cleaner, more maintainable codebase.

 ## Inspiration

 NEWRPG draws its core inspiration from two innovative games:

 *   **Noita:** The deep, emergent physics and chemistry simulation that allows for creative problem-solving and gloriously chaotic fun.
-*   **CodeSpells:** The idea of writing your own magic and seeing it come to life is a central theme.
-We aim to give players the tools to design and cast their own unique spells.
+*   **CodeSpells:** The concept of programmable interactions and seeing your creations come to life.

 ## About the Game

-In NEWRPG, you take on the role of a powerful mage venturing through a dangerous and interactive world.
-Forget finding pre-made spells in dusty tomes.
-Here, you will craft your own magical abilities from scratch by combining different elements, principles, and modifiers.

-The world is your magical sandbox.
-The physics engine allows for complex and often unpredictable interactions between your spells, the environment, and the creatures that inhabit it.
-Will you conjure a rain of fire, sculpt the terrain to your advantage, or create a chain reaction that accidentally destroys a whole cavern?
-The choice is yours.
+In NEWRPG v2.1, you explore a dynamic, physics-driven world where every entity responds realistically to forces and collisions.
+The focus is on fundamental physics simulation, providing a solid foundation for future gameplay systems.

+The world is an interactive sandbox.
+The custom physics engine allows for emergent behaviors through entity interactions, environmental dynamics, and realistic collision resolution.

 ## Core Features

-*   **Physics-Based World (`physics.c`):** Objects interact with the world in emergent ways, governed by a custom physics engine.
+*   **Robust Physics Engine (`physics.c`):** Entity movement, collision detection, and wall constraints with realistic friction and velocity handling.
+*   **Dynamic Grass System (`graphics.c`):** Environmental grass that responds to entity movement with realistic bending and recovery.
-*   **Custom Particle Engine (`particles.c`):** A vibrant particle engine brings effects to life with beautiful and chaotic visuals.
+*   **Custom Particle Engine (`particles.c`):** Visual effects system for explosions and other dynamic events.
-*   **Inventory System (`inventory.c`):** Manage your collection of crafted artifacts and other essential items.
+*   **Inventory System (`inventory.c`):** Pick up, store, and drop items with keyboard-driven management.
-*   **Simple 2D Graphics & UI (`graphics.c`, `ui.c`):** A clean graphics engine renders the world, while a simple UI keeps you informed.
+*   **Simple 2D Graphics & UI (`graphics.c`, `ui.c`):** Clean rendering with health/mana display and inventory visualization.
+*   **Entity Pool System:** Support for different entity states including raw entities, projectiles, static walls, and liquid pools.

 ## Technical Stack